 Supportive Underwear and Compression

-Appropriate support can significantly reduce the mechanical "pulling" sensation many men experience during exercise:
+Appropriate support can significantly reduce the mechanical 'pulling' sensation many people experience during exercise:

 Breathing and Technique for Weight Training

-• Practice controlled exhale: Rather than holding your breath throughout heavy lifts, practice exhaling through the sticking point.
-This takes practice but can meaningfully reduce peak intra-abdominal pressure.
+Practice controlled exhale: Rather than holding your breath throughout heavy lifts, practise exhaling through the sticking point.
+This takes practice but can meaningfully reduce peak pressure inside the abdomen.

-• Consider a belt strategically: Weight belts can actually increase intra-abdominal pressure (that's partly their purpose).
-Consider whether you truly need one, or whether it's exacerbating symptoms.
+Consider a belt strategically: Weight belts can actually increase pressure inside the abdomen (that is partly their purpose).
+Consider whether you truly need one, or whether it is worsening symptoms.

 Temperature Management (Particularly for Fertility)